Charles E W Bean, Diaries, AWM38 3DRL 606/42/1 - April 1916 - Part 6

 take them over does not

-tend to make a good line
+tend to make a good line.

 The men every where have

-got a wild touch of spy
+got a mild touch of spy

 mania.
 The wire ws certainly